Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Both clues are specific to tennis, avoiding the word 'tennis'.
-The scoring system clue is particularly distinct.
-Could benefit from a clue about serving or specific court dimensions to further enhance specificity.
+Both informed clues are very specific to tennis, mentioning key elements like the net, ball, racket, court surface, and strategic shot placement.
+They avoid the word 'tennis'.

 ✅ Strengths:
 - Generally specific and relate to correct answer